drshahizan/special-topic-data-engineering/project/proposal/StaticIP/proposal.md

 ## 🔖 Methodology
  The Electricity Consumption Analysis Dashboard will be developed using MongoDB to analyze energy consumption patterns and identify opportunities for energy savings.

-• `Data collection:` To begin the project, the data relevant to the electricity usage in Malaysia will be scrapped and collected through API from [climatiq]([https://www.climatiq.io/docs#electricity--request]).
+• `Data collection:` To begin the project, the data relevant to the electricity usage in Malaysia will be scrapped and collected through API from <a href="[https://www.climatiq.io/data/explorer?search=electricity-energy_source_grid_mix&region=MY]">climatiq</a>.

 • `Data preprocessing:` After the data is collected, the data will undergo pre-processing process before it is analyzed.
 The tasks in data pre-processing include cleaning, filtering and data transforming.
 This step is to remove unwanted data and handle all the missing values, outliers and inconsistent data that could affect the result and accuracy of data analysis.